MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/prepare-network.md

 The following tasks are optional and aren't required for rolling out Teams.
 Use this guidance to optimize your network if you want to improve Teams performance.

-Reasons why you might want to do additional network optimization:
+You might want to do additional network optimization if:

 - Teams runs slowly (maybe you have insufficient bandwidth)
 - Calls keep dropping (might be due to firewall or proxy blockers)